OxygenCobalt/Auxio/info/FAQ.md

 an unrecognized name.

 #### My lossless audio sounds lower-quality in Auxio!
 This is a current limitation with the ExoPlayer.
-Basically, all audio tend is downsampled to 16-bit PCM audio, even if the source audio is higher quality.
+Basically, all audio is downsampled to 16-bit PCM audio, even if the source audio is higher quality.
 I can enable something that might be able to remedy such, but implementing it fully may take some time.